rails-decal/sp18-demo-lec6/README.md

 Let's get started!

 ## Getting Started
-Create your application by running `rails new yelp` in the directory of your choice and `cd yelp`.
+Create your application by running `rails new welp` in the directory of your choice and `cd welp`.
 You will not need to run `bundle install` because making a new app will automatically do this for you.

 Verify you've set things up correctly by starting up the `rails server`.